Aug

 The adrenal glands are vital for coping with stress as the more stress you are under, the more your pituitary gland produces ACTH hormone, which in turn stimulates the adrenal glands to produce cortisol.
 However, a significant percentage of patients with asthma that been on corticosteroid inhalers for a long time, experience a suppression of the pituitary gland and the adrenal glands cannot produce the required stress hormones; in other words, adrenal fatigue or adrenal insufficiency can set in.

-This is an example where corticosteroid inhalers control asthma symptoms, but they undermine the stress hormone circuit to the point where the patient experiences another disease (called a “iatrogenic disease”, a disease from the side-effects of drugs).
+This is an example where during the treatment of asthma symptoms were controlled with corticosteroid inhalers, but the stress hormone circuit was undermined to the point where the patient experienced another disease (called a “iatrogenic disease”, a disease from the side-effects of drugs).
 Treatment of adrenal fatigue is described in this link.

 Conclusion

 The problem with conventional medicine is that in many cases physicians still treat symptoms instead of treating known causes.
-Big Pharma supports this, as it is expedient for them to protect their multi-billion-dollar industry.
-Patients should ask their physicians to treat the causes of their diseases rather than the symptoms.
+Big Pharma supports this, as it is expedient for them to protect their multi billion-dollar industry.
+Patients need to demand that the causes of their diseases are being treated rather than the symptoms.

 References